 Glendale is an extremely ethnically-diverse city.
 The people who call Glendale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Glendale residents report their race to be White, followed by Asian.
 Glendale also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 18.29% of the city’s residents.
-Important ancestries of people in Glendale include German, English, Irish, and Iranian.
+People of Hispanic or Latino origin account for 18.70% of the city’s residents.
+Important ancestries of people in Glendale include Armenian, German, Irish, Iranian, and English.

 The most common language spoken in Glendale is English.
 Other important languages spoken here include Spanish and Armenian.